markhudsonn/csc2034-wordle-project/report/log.md

 Could reduce code duplication by making process_guess for hard guess and normal guess Talk about how solutions could have better Big O performance.
 This would help with scalability and reduce server costs.
-Some other preconditions could be cant repeat same guess
+Some other preconditions could be cant repeat same guess Draw diagram of how I solved check guess